Aigachu/Lavenza/README.md

 This is where you will configure your bot.
 Carefully read through the file and adjust values accordingly.

+**For each client you plan on using, you must create a `CLIENT_NAME.yml` file in the same folder.
+Refer to the `example` bot folder to see examples of this.**

 #### Recommended Configurations

 - Set the name to whatever you want!
 - Make the command prefix **unique**!
 Don't use the common '!' or '$' or even '%'.
 Go for something like '°°' or '.~'.
-- Keep the default pingpong talent for now until you test your bot for the first time.
+- Keep the default `examples` talent for now until you test your bot for the first time.
 You can enable more talents later.
-- For Discord Configurations, set your own Discord ID as one of the Gods.
+- For Discord Configurations, set your own Discord ID as the Architect.
 You can replace the ID that's already there.
 You can also set some of your friends as masters or operators.
 (Only if you can trust them...)

-### Setting up client credentials

-For each client your want your bot to have access to, you need to configure the needed credentials.
-This is all done in an untracked file called `.env` found in the `/app` folder.

-Copy the `/app/.env.example` file into a new file called `.env` in the `/app` folder, then open your new file and take a read in there.

-For each section, follow the detailed instructions in the file.

-Make sure your `.env` file is properly located at `/app/.env`.

-**Without proper configuration of this step, your bot will not work.**
+- For Twitch Configurations, set your own channel as one of the channels the bot has access to, and set your username as.
+Also, set the username as the **EXACT** username you have for your bot's twitch account.

 ### Running the application